 Smart Bets for a Minimalist

-*Ditto with a new pillow.
+*Same thing with a new pillow.
 We ALL want to enjoy better sleep and more sleep!
 Who is going to argue with that?
 Upgrade your loved one’s current $10 polyester fiberfill pillow for something incredibly soft, supportive and healthy.
 Did you know that kapok pillows are soft as down feathers?
 Or that these organic cotton pillows are amazingly supportive?
 Both are great gifts they probably won’t buy for themselves.
 Here are some more fabulous gift ideas for better sleep.

-*Add an extra layer of indulgence to a minimalist’s night time routine with a fluffy mattress topper.
+*Add an extra layer of comfort to a minimalist’s night time routine with a fluffy mattress topper.
 Again, everyone has got to sleep, right?
 And everybody deserves a great night’s sleep.
 This is the one that I personally use right now.
 And natural mattress toppers are one of the best ways to make a bed more comfortable without spending a fortune.

 - No one has ever said “I need to workout less.”
 Make health and fitness an easier priority for your loved one with a TRX system.
 This easy suspension system is simply two straps that can be put over a door, or attached to a tree branch or a hook in the garage.
 It’s portable, folds up in a small bag, and uses a person’s own weight as the resistance – so no worries about overdoing it.
 This is what I use to workout.
 It really DOES work, even though it’s so simple.

 - An iTunes gift card for family members with an iPhone buys gaming, music, and other downloads.

 *Cash is always nice.
 Dress it up with simple origami techniques to turn those green backs into art.
-Check out these tutorials on how to turn a dollar bill into a butterfly, shirt and tie or a goldfish.
+Check out these video tutorials on how to turn a dollar bill into a shirt and tie or a goldfish.
 There are plenty more ways to make money look interesting.
 A dollar bill origami book will show you how to make cash look like art, whether for a minimalist gift or just to have something fun to do with your spare time.